k0sproject/k0s/README.md

 **Note:** Some of these goals are not 100% fulfilled yet.

-_We have seen a gap between the host OS and the K8S that runs on top of it: How to ensure they work together as they are upgraded independent from each other?
+_We have seen a gap between the host OS and Kubernetes that runs on top of it: How to ensure they work together as they are upgraded independent from each other?
 Who’s  responsible for vulnerabilities or performance issues originating from the host OS that affect the K8S on top?_

-**&rarr;** k0s K8S is fully self contained.
+**&rarr;** k0s Kubernetes is fully self contained.
 It’s distributed as a single binary with no host OS deps besides the kernel.
-Any vulnerability or perf issues may be fixed in k0s K8S.
+Any vulnerability or perf issues may be fixed in k0s Kubernetes.

 _We have seen K8S with partial FIPS security compliance: How to ensure security compliance for critical applications if only part of the system is FIPS compliant?_

-**&rarr;** k0s K8S core + all included host OS dependencies + components on top may be compiled and packaged as a 100% FIPS compliant distribution with a proper toolchain.
+**&rarr;** k0s Kubernetes core + all included host OS dependencies + components on top may be compiled and packaged as a 100% FIPS compliant distribution with a proper toolchain.

-_We have seen K8S with cumbersome lifecycle management, high minimum system requirements, weird host OS and infra restrictions, and/or need to use different distros to meet different use cases._
+_We have seen Kubernetes with cumbersome lifecycle management, high minimum system requirements, weird host OS and infra restrictions, and/or need to use different distros to meet different use cases._

-**&rarr;** k0s K8S is designed to be lightweight at its core.
+**&rarr;** k0s Kubernetes is designed to be lightweight at its core.
 It comes with a tool to automate cluster lifecycle management.
-It works on any host OS and infrastructure, and may be extended to work with any use cases such as edge, IoT, telco, public clouds, private data centers, and hybrid & hyper converged cloud applications without sacrificing the pure K8S compliance or amazing developer experience.
+It works on any host OS and infrastructure, and may be extended to work with any use cases such as edge, IoT, telco, public clouds, private data centers, and hybrid & hyper converged cloud applications without sacrificing the pure Kubernetes compliance or amazing developer experience.

 Some of the high level goals of the project: